josephg/egwalker-paper/reg-text.typ

 // TODO: anonymise the references to repos for the conference submission
 // Can use a service like https://anonymous.4open.science/

-In this work we have benchmarked Eg-walker's performance on 3 criteria:
+In this work we have benchmarked Eg-walker on 3 criteria:

-/ Merge speed: The time taken to merge a large, complex set of changes from a remote peer.
+/ Merge speed: The time taken to merge events from a remote peer.
-/ Memory usage: The amount of RAM used.
+/ Memory usage: The amount of RAM used to open a document and merge changes.
-/ Storage size: The size on disk to store the document's history.
+/ Storage size: The number of bytes needed to store or transmit the document's history.

-Eg-walker compares favorably on all of these metrics.
-In our testing, the algorithm merges changes faster than CRDTs in almost all cases.
-It scales well.
-Unlike OT, Eg-walker still performs well when there are a large amount of concurrent changes.
-And the resulting file sizes are smaller than all other evaluated formats.

-// Eg-walker also performs better than CRDTs in one other important

-Eg-walker also has one other large compared to the CRDT implementations presented here: In all the CRDT based implementations we studied, the system has a CPU and memory overhead that is paid every time the document is loaded from disk.
-By contrast, when an Eg-walker document is loaded from disk, no data beyond the document's current contents need to be loaded.
-Eg-walker only has a CPU and memory overhead when merging remote, concurrent changes.
-And even in this case, all RAM used returns to baseline levels after the changes have been merged in.

-only does work when merging concurrent changes.
-In our measurements below we compare the cost of loading a CRDT to the worst-case performance of Eg-walker.

- Note CRDTs typically need to keep their "CRDT state" in memory during all editing operations - so they usually retain a relatively constant amount of RAM the entire time the document is loaded.
-Eg-walker - like OT based algorithms - generally have no fixed overhead while the document is loaded.
+Generally we have found Eg-walker to be fast, small and efficient.
+In the worst case, Eg-walker's performance is competitive with that of well optimised CRDT libraries.
+However, Eg-walker is significantly faster than CRDTs for many common operations - like loading a document from disk, merging short lived branches or merging long sequences of linear events.

+The reason for this is that CRDTs require local editing events to be immediately translated into the corresponding CRDT messages before they can be saved to disk or broadcast to other peers.
+Translating events into CRDT messages is fast.
+However, before any translation can occur, the CRDT state is reconstructed in a query optimised data structure in RAM.
+The size of the CRDT state is proportional to the number of events which have _ever_ modified the document, so loading this state into memory can be slow and retaining it in memory can consume a lot of RAM while the document is kept open.
+In one of our tests, the Automerge CRDT needed 2 minutes and 44 GB of RAM to load the state object for one approximately 500KB document.

+When necessary, Eg-walker also reconstructs this state.
+However, Eg-walker only needs to build this state object in memory when merging concurrent changes.
+And even then, the state is only reconstructed as far back as the most recent common version.
+Once merging is complete, Eg-walker can immediately discard this state object from memory.

+In our testing we have found the _worst case_ performance for Eg-walker is similar to the _expected_ performance when using a similar CRDT library.
+The best case performance of Eg-walker is significantly faster than that of an equivalent CRDT.

+#figure(
+  text(8pt, table(
+    columns: (auto, auto, auto, auto),
+    align: (left, center, center, center),
+    stroke: (x, y) => (
+      left: if x == 1 { 0.4pt } else { none },
+      // right: none,
+      // top: if y == 0 { 0.8pt } else { none },
+      // bottom: none,
+    ),
+    table.hline(stroke: 0.8pt),
+    table.header([Work performed when \\ by], [*OT*], [*Eg-walker*], [*CRDT*]), table.hline(stroke: 0.4pt),
+    [When loading], [$emptyset$],[$emptyset$],[$O(n log n)$],
+    [When merging], [$O(n^2)$],[$O(n log n)$],[$O(n log n)$], table.hline(stroke: 0.8pt),
+  )),
+  placement: top,
+  caption: [
+    Expected overhead of different approaches when loading documents from disk and when merging changes.
+Like OT based approaches, Eg-walker has no CPU or memory overhead when loading a document for editing.
+Like CRDT based approaches, Eg-walker is significantly more efficient when merging concurrent changes.
+  ]
+) <work-table>

+== Implementations

-We implemented two versions of eg-walker: one in TypeScript that is optimised for simplicity and readability @reference-reg, and one in Rust (as part of the _Diamond Types_ library @dt) that is optimised for performance.
+We implemented two versions of Eg-walker: a reference implementation optimised for simplicity and readability written in Typescript @reference-reg, and a production-ready, performance optimised implementation written in Rust @dt.
-The TypeScript implementation omits several important optimisations, including internal run-length encoding and B-trees, but its behaviour is otherwise equivalent to the Rust implementation.
+Both implementations are algorithmically identical.
+However, our reference implementation omits several important optimisations, including internal run-length encoding and B-trees.
-The benchmarks in this section use the Rust version.
+All benchmarks in this section use our performance optimised version of Eg-walker.

+We have benchmarked Eg-walker against two popular CRDT libraries: Automerge @automerge and Yjs#footnote[We also tested Yrs @yrs, the Rust rewrite of Yjs by the original authors.
+At the time of writing it performs worse than Yjs, so we have omitted it from our results.] @yjs.
+However, these libraries are not as well optimised as our Eg-walker implementation.
+In an effort to remove the effect of implementation differences in our results, we have also implemented a performance-optimised reference CRDT library which shares many implementation details with our Eg-walker implementation.
+This library outperforms both Yjs and Automerge.

+For comparison, we have also implemented a simple OT based reference implementation.
+This library bulk transforms all operations in a given event graph.
+Transformed operations are memoized and reused during processing.
+This library has not been optimised as thoroughly as the other code.

+All code and data used in our benchmarks is published alongside this article.
 Details of the hardware and software setup of our experiments are given in @benchmark-setup.

-To make a fair comparison, we have also implemented our own reference CRDT library using the same optimization tricks and data structures as our Eg-walker implementation.
-Our benchmarks show our home-grown CRDT library outperforms the industry standard libraries of Yjs and Automerge.
-They have nevertheless been included for completeness.

-We have also implemented a simple OT library for comparison. *TODO: SAY MORE ABOUT THIS?*

 == Editing traces